-When you draw a marquee with the Crop tool, the area outside the marquee is masked by a darkened overlay so that you can get an idea of what you'll be left with when you finalize the crop.
-You can turn off this preview by unchecking the Shield box on the Options bar; you can also change the color and opacity of the shield.
+When you draw a marquee with the Crop tool, the area outside the marquee is masked by a darkened overlay so that you can get an idea of what will remain after you finalize the crop.
+You can turn off this preview by unchecking the Shield box on the Control panel; you can also change the color and opacity of the shield.